SH1R3F/Nevermore-Academy-v2/README.md

 Students can submit only one submission for assignment (if deadline didn't pass yet).[TESTED]\
 Teachers can list submissions of their assignments and give degrees for them.
 [TESTED]\
 When teachers degree a submission database notification will be pushed to student.[TESTED]\
+Every month a report with new assignmens and submissions for the month will be automatically sent to superadmins.\
+Also you can use `php artisan nevermore:reports` to send mailable report to admin